jarecoo/practice/notes.md

 - “’You must build up your life action by action’ -Marcus Aurelius, Meditations, 8.32 If you follow The Process in your life — assembling the right actions in the right order, one right after the other — you too will do well.
 Not only that, you will be better equipped to make quick work of the obstacles along that path.
 You’ll be too busy putting one foot in front of the next to even notice the obstacles were there.”
 TDS, p.174
 - “What assistance can we find in the fight against habit?
 Try the opposite!” -Epictetus, Discourses, 1.27.4 (TDS, p.192)
 - ’Never shirk the proper dispatch of your duty, no matter if you are freezing or hot, groggy or well-rested, vilified or praised, not even if dying or pressed by other demands.
 Even dying is one of the important assignments of life and, in this as in all else, make the most of your resources to do well the duty at hand.’ -Marcus Aurelius, Meditations, 6.2 (TDS p199)
+- “’Were you then made for pleasure?
+In short, to be coddled or to exert yourself?’ -Marcus Aurelius, Meditations, 5.1 We cannot be of service to ourselves, to other people, or to the world unless we get up and get working.”
+TDS p.203

 ### Be Smart
 - You have a powerful brain, use it, exercise it.
 You want to keep it good and string for your whole life.